Notice of Amendment

 iii.
 Customer's current service provider releases Customer's existing phone number, without delay and without imposing non-industry-standard charges on Suddenlink.

 iv.
-Transfer of Customer’s existing phone number to the Phone or Business Hosted Voice Service would not, in Suddenlink’s sole discretion, violate applicable law or Suddenlink’s processes and procedures.
+Transfer of Customer's existing phone number to the Phone Service would not, in Suddenlink's sole discretion, violate applicable law or Suddenlink's processes and procedures.

-b.
-Customer acknowledges and agrees that if Customer’s EMTA is self-installed (where Suddenlink makes that option available) before the date that the number transfer becomes effective ("Port Effective Date"), Customer should keep Customer’s current phone service until after the Port Effective Date, after which Customer will be able both to make and to receive calls using the Phone or Business Hosted Voice Service.
+v.
+Customer acknowledges and agrees that if Customer's EMTA is self-installed before the date that the number transfer becomes effective ("Port Effective Date"), Customer should keep Customer's current phone service until after the Port Effective Date, after which Customer will be able both to make and to receive calls using the Phone Service.
 Customer acknowledges and agrees that to avoid an interruption in telephone service, Customer must have the EMTA installed on or before the Port Effective Date.
-Customer’s current telephone service for the number that Customer is transferring will be disconnected on the Port Effective Date; if Customer’s EMTA is not yet activated, Customer will not have access to Phone or Business Hosted Voice Service.
-Suddenlink will provide Customer with an estimate of the Port Effective Date at the time of service ordering or via e-mail following Customer’s completion of the ordering process.
+Customer's current telephone service for the number that Customer is transferring will be disconnected on the Port Effective Date; if Customer's EMTA is not yet activated, Customer will not have access to Phone Service.
+Suddenlink will provide Customer with an estimate of the Port Effective Date at the time of service ordering or via e-mail following Customer's completion of the ordering process.

 9. Suddenlink Rights.
-Suddenlink may, at any time and in its sole discretion, without notice, change, add to or remove portions of the Phone Service or Business Hosted Voice Service (including, without limitation, functionality, hours of availability, Equipment requirements, Equipment, and Services features), and/or institute or otherwise change rates, fees and charges for Phone Service or Business Hosted Voice Service, subject to applicable law.
-Suddenlink may notify Subscriber of any such changes as described in Section 33 of the general terms of service set forth above, including by posting notice of such changes on Suddenlink’s website (www.Suddenlink.com), by sending notice via email or postal mail to Customer’s billing address, by contacting the telephone number(s) on Customer’s account (including mobile phones) by means such as but not limited to voice, SMS, MMS, and text messages, including by the use of by automatic telephone dialing systems, and/or browser bulletins, or walled garden (browser interruption).
+Suddenlink may, at any time and in its sole discretion, without notice, change, add to or remove portions of the Phone Service (including, without limitation, functionality, hours of availability, Equipment requirements, Equipment, and Services features), and/or institute or otherwise change rates, fees and charges for Phone Service, subject to applicable law.
+Suddenlink may notify Subscriber of any such changes as described in Section 31 of the Agreement, including by posting notice of such changes on Suddenlink’s website (www.Suddenlink.com), by sending notice via email or postal mail to Customer’s billing address, by contacting the telephone number(s) on Customer’s account (including mobile phones) by means such as but not limited to voice, SMS, MMS, and text messages, including by the use of by automatic telephone dialing systems.
 Customer agrees that any one of the foregoing will constitute sufficient and effective notice.
-If any material change negatively affects your Phone Service or Business Hosted Voice Service, you have the right to cancel your Service.
-Your continued receipt of the Phone Service or Business Hosted Voice Service for more than thirty (30) days after the change, however, will constitute your acceptance of the change.
+If any material change negatively affects your Phone Service, you have the right to cancel your Service.
+Your continued receipt of the Phone Service for more than thirty (30) days after the change, however, will constitute your acceptance of the change.